UBCO-COSC499-Summer-2024/PEFORMA/docs/weekly logs/Adams Chen/Week4.md

 </table>

 ### Weekly Goal Review
-I completed Task A as planned, but Task B and C is taking longer than expected due to complexity in testing.
+I completed composing the design doc and submission as intended.
+However, the ERD still need a good amount of changes to adapt to the needs of the client.
+Progress in most tasks were post-poned due to needing to prepare for a test for the other class.

 ### Next Cycle Goals
+  * Finalize design video slide deck
+  * Shoot my part in the design video
+  * Docker & basic architecure setup on personal device
-  * Goal 1
+  * Database setup
+  * Write up exhaustive tests for 2 features I'm responsilbe for implementing
-  * Goal 2
+  * Implement the those 2 features
-  * Goal 3